 Much of the recent research on land use and transportation planning has been motivated by the problem of traffic congestion.
 Measures of congestion, such as total hours of delay or number of cars caught in congestion, have become standard ways of understanding transportation system performance.
 Congestion measures are measures of mobility—the ability of people to move around under certain conditions.
 The concept of mobility is therefore distinct from accessibility.

 Congestion measures only show part of the picture.
 Measures of mobility are of limited use in understanding whether or not people’s needs are being met, because such measures ignore the motivations for travel.
 Areas with high levels of mobility (such as free-flowing traffic) may experience low levels of overall accessibility if residents are prevented from reaching the goods and services they require due to long distances, geographic barriers, or economic factors.

 Land use plays an important role in accessibility.
 Patterns of development impact the type of transportation systems that are needed to serve residents; conversely, roads, public transit, and other transportation facilities influence the way land is developed.
-An important issue for the Access to Destinations Study is the extent to which public policy decisions can influence the transportation-land use system.
-By illuminating the effects of past policy decisions on accessibility, the study aims to provide a resource to influence future land use policies.
+One important issue is the extent to which public policy decisions can influence the transportation-land use system.
+By illuminating the effects of past policy decisions on accessibility, research can provide data to inform future land use policies.

 The ability of workers to reach jobs, and of employers to tap into a pool of eligible workers, has obvious implications for the economic health of a region.
 Typical mobility measures—which do not take into account destinations, land use patterns, or mode choice—do not provide a complete framework for investigating employment accessibility.
 An understanding of employment accessibility will provide policymakers with better tools for managing the economic development of the region.